 Resizing table objects in older versions was quite a task.
 The clickable areas of the table were hard to grab by the mouse and resize accordingly.
 Such is a problem of the past as with the new version; you can effortlessly grab whatever objects you want to resize using the mouse and work as intended.

-Pop up forms were also hard to grab by the mouse and move them, but the problem has been solved.
+Pop-up forms were also hard to grab by the mouse and move, but the problem has been solved.
 You can now quickly grab them and move them as you please.

 13. Improvements on the Navigation Pane Scrolling